River Stour, Dorset: Ecology

 The river flows through a myriad of differing settings and scenery (reed bed, open water, coastal, estuarine, river, streams, lowland heath) and as such is host to species such as the pipistrelle bat, harbour porpoise, great crested newt, medicinal leech, Desmoulin's whorl snail and the starlet sea anemone.

-There are many fish that live and use the river, which include; barbel, bream, chub, dace, grayling, perch, pike, roach, rudd, salmon, tench & trout.
+There are many fish that live in and use the river, which include; barbel, bleak, bream, chub, dace, eel, gudgeon, grayling, minnow, perch, pike, roach, rudd, salmon, tench and trout.
+In October 2025, the non-native zander has also been caught from the tidal reaches of the Stour, which may be the first recorded individual in the catchment.
+It is unknown as to what extent the zander population is present.
 The harbour at Christchurch has also been used to land oysters, crab, lobster and cuttlefish, all of which were fished from the harbour itself.
 Bass and mullet are known to use the estuary for feeding and as a nursery.

 Downstream of Blandford Forum, the Stour is host to an insect known as the Blandford Fly (Simulium posticatum) which is known for leaving painful bites on humans.
 Attempts have been made to rid the fly from the area with a special spray used on the larval habitats of the fly.